I want to raise a concern about a veterinary nurse

-Concerns about veterinary nurses (RVNs) can either be dealt with by the Veterinary Client Mediation Service (VCMS), the organisation responsible for administering our ADR scheme, or the RCVS.
+Concerns about veterinary nurses (RVNs) can either be dealt with by the Veterinary Client Mediation Service (VCMS), the organisation responsible for administering our Alternative Dispute Resolution (ADR) scheme, or with us.

 The nature of your concern will determine which organisation can help you.

 Concerns for the VCMS

 VCMS can help you if your concern relates to:

 - the service you have received from a veterinary practice